GSA/digitalgov.gov/content/events/2019/06/2019-06-26-dap-learning-series-agency-analytics-governance.md

 ---

-In this webinar, attendees will hear from analytics practitioners at various agencies.
+In this webinar, we’ll talk to members of various agencies to find out how analytics programs and tools are governed at that agency.
+Each agency has its own way of determining which tools are used, methods of implementation, which personnel get access, how deployment and support are handled, and where responsibilities lie.

 **Attendees will learn:**

 - What tools agencies use and how they got them approved
 - Which divisions analytics practitioners usually work in
 - How that agency approaches an analytics strategy